ShaileshRawat1403/tech-docs/tech-writer-portfolio/01-internal-communications/email-announcement-template.md

 ---

-## When to Use This Template

-This template is ideal for internal announcements such as:

-- Product launches
-- Policy updates
-- Leadership changes
-- New initiatives or tools
-- Scheduled maintenance or downtime
+## Overview

+This document provides a standardized format for internal announcement emails, ensuring clarity, actionability, and consistency across all departments.

 ---

+## Why It Matters

+Clear and concise email announcements help:
+- Reduce confusion around key updates
+- Ensure timely awareness across teams
+- Prompt required actions from relevant stakeholders
+- Maintain professional tone and internal brand voice

+---

+## Prerequisites

+Before using this template, ensure:
+- The announcement is finalized and approved by relevant teams
+- You have accurate dates, links, and contact information
+- The message aligns with internal communication policy

+---

+## Tasks

+### When to Use This Template

+Use this template for the following internal communications:
+- Product or feature launches
+- Policy updates or enforcement changes
+- Leadership transitions or hires
+- Organization-wide tools or process rollouts
+- Scheduled maintenance or planned outages

+---

-## Template Structure
+### Template Structure

 ```
 Subject: [Action-Oriented Summary] – [Optional Context or Team Name]